NWKendall/goals/README.md

 - schedule
  - daily routine (checkbox) ✅
+    - CRUD activities
  - chores / things to do (checkbox)

 - include context ✅
+- Date ✅

+- header
+    - logo

 - timer that will calculate productivity for the day
     - resets at end of day

+- dashboard
+    - basic styling and functionality ✅
+    - needs BE get request
-- Date
+    - graphs 😃

 ## Bugs
-- Mantra oiption has different styles ✅
+- Mantra oiption has different styles
-    - re format so options are in top left of screen, alligned left ✅
+    - re format so options are in top left of screen, alligned left